Gabriela-Milusheva/GraphicApplication_OOP/README.md

 ## Drawing Shapes

 To draw a shape, simply choose the desired shape from the available buttons.
 Next, select the outline and fill color from the menu.
-Then, left-click on the canvas and drag the mouse to to increase the size the shape.
+Then, left-click on the canvas and drag the mouse to increase the Size of the shape.
 Finally, left-click again to finalize the drawing. **_(🎞Video: 00:00-00:50)_**

 ## Selecting Shapes